Williamsburg, Brooklyn: Hasidic Jewish community

+According to a 2024 UJA-Federation of New York survey, 74% of Jewish households in Williamsburg identified as Orthodox.
+The total Jewish population was an estimated 36,000 adults and 32,000 children.

 Italian-American community and Our Lady of Mount Carmel

 A significant component of the Italian community on the North Side and East Side were immigrants from the city of Nola near Naples.
 Residents of Nola every summer celebrate the "Festa dei Gigli" (feast of lilies) in honor of St. Paulinus of Nola, who was bishop of Nola in the fifth century, and the immigrants brought this tradition over with them.
 For two weeks every summer, the streets surrounding Our Lady of Mount Carmel church, located on Havemeyer and North 8th Streets, are dedicated to a celebration of Italian culture.

 The highlights of the feast are the "Giglio Sundays" when a 100 ft tall statue, complete with band and a singer, is carried around the streets in honor of St. Paulinus and Our Lady of Mount Carmel.
 Clips of this awe-inspiring sight are often featured on NYC news broadcasts.
 A significant number of Italian-Americans still reside in the area, although the numbers have decreased over the years.
-The northeastern section of Williamsburg associated with "Italian Williamsburg" retains a significant Italian-American presence and is home to numerous Italian-American families, community centers, social clubs, businesses, and restaurants, such as Bamonte's, the Fortunato Brothers Cafe, Anthony and Son Panini Shoppe, Emily's Pork Store, Napoli Bakery, Metropolitan Fish Market, Jr and Son, and Salerno Autobody.
+The northeastern section of Williamsburg associated with "Italian Williamsburg" retains a significant Italian-American presence and is home to numerous Italian-American families, community centers, social clubs, businesses, and restaurants, such as Bamonte's, the Fortunato Brothers Cafe, Anthony and Son Panini Shoppe, Carmine and Son's, Emily's Pork Store, Napoli Bakery, Metropolitan Fish Market, Jr and Son, and Salerno Autobody.
 Sections of Graham Avenue in the Italian section are named Via Vespucci in honor of Amerigo Vespucci and the Italian character of the neighborhood.
 Despite the fact that an increasing number of Italian-Americans have moved away, many return each summer for the feast.
 The Giglio was the subject of a documentary, Heaven Touches Brooklyn in July, narrated by actors John Turturro and Michael Badalucco.